-On August 11, 2008, we entered into an employment agreement with David Dauwalter, Director of Sales, pursuant to which we granted him an option to purchase 50,000 shares of common stock at an exercise price of \$.35 per share with 10,000 shares vested immediately and increments of 10,000 shares vesting upon reaching certain performance milestones.
+On August 11, 2008, we entered into an employment agreement with David Dauwalter, then Director of Sales and now Director of Product Management, pursuant to which we granted him an option to purchase 50,000 shares of common stock at an exercise price of \$.35 per share with 10,000 shares vested immediately and increments of 10,000 shares vesting upon reaching certain performance milestones.
 On April 1, 2009 Mr. Dauwalter earned 10,000 shares, as a result of FDA application and final clearance, and on June 15, 2009 he earned an additional 10,000 shares based upon achieving our first revenue producing FMS unit.

-In August and September 2008 we issued a warrant to purchase 75,000 shares of common stock at \$.35 per share to each of two human resource consulting firms, Andcor Companies, Inc. and Taylor & Associates, Inc., as payment for their search for candidates to fill the position of Vice President of Sales and Marketing for our Company.
-Andcor and Taylor will not earn the warrants until the candidate is hired and remains an employee for a period of at least 1 year.
-Ms. Kirsten Doerfert was hired as VP of Sales and Marketing on February 1, 2009 and the warrants will, therefore, vest on February 1, 2010 provided Ms. Doerfert continues as an employee on that date.
+In August and September 2008, we issued a warrant to purchase 75,000 shares of common stock at \$.35 per share to each of two human resource consulting firms, Andcor Companies, Inc. and Taylor & Associates, Inc., as payment for their search for candidates to fill the position of Vice President of Sales and Marketing for our Company.
+Andcor and Taylor will not earn the warrants until the candidate is hired and remains an employee for a period of at least one year.
+Ms. Kirsten Doerfert was hired as the Company's VP of Sales and Marketing on February 1, 2009 and terminated her employment on January 31, 2010.